 Now more than ever, managers are called upon to demonstrate superior communications skills and leadership ability, while navigating a variety of regulations and laws in how they deal with other employees.
-Conducting performance evaluations, conflict resolution, and more importantly resolving issues before they rise to that level, are not skills that come naturally to every manager.
+Conducting performance evaluations, conflict resolution, and resolving issues before they rise to that level, are not skills that come naturally to every manager.
 This is where executive coaching can help.
-As the International Coaching Federation put it,
+As the International Coaching Federation (ICF) put it,

 “Professional coaching brings many wonderful benefits: fresh perspectives on personal challenges, enhanced decision-making skills, greater interpersonal effectiveness, and increased confidence.
 And, the list does not end there.
 Those who undertake coaching also can expect appreciable improvement in productivity, satisfaction with life and work, and the attainment of relevant goals.”

 What is professional coaching?